Easiest Business Credit Cards to Get in Canada 2026

 - No multi-currency or FX optimization

-Best suited to established businesses that can absorb the fee and benefit from high-category spending, less practical for lean or early-stage companies.
+Key takeaway: Best suited to established businesses that can absorb the fee and benefit from high-category spending, less practical for lean or early-stage companies.
+This can also be a supplemental card for people that prefer points over cashback in certain scenarios.

 5. RBC Avion Visa Infinite Business